southoz/dArkOSRE-R36/README.md

 - This version of [dArkOS](https://github.com/christianhaitian/dArkOS) is customised for the best experience on G80CA hardware.
 - If you are looking for the pure [dArkOS](https://github.com/christianhaitian/dArkOS) experience on the G80CA try [dArkOS-G80CA](https://github.com/southoz/dArkOS-G80CA)

-The main differences from stock RG351MP builds are hardware-specific adjustments to make future updates and maintenance easier.
-The **only** component out of sync with upstream dArkOS is the **Battery LED Service** script due to the G80CA LED GPIOS and dual red/blue LED hardware.

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/southoz/dArkOS-G80CA-SE?style=flat-square)](https://github.com/southoz/dArkOS-G80CA-SE/releases)
 [![GitHub stars](https://img.shields.io/github/stars/southoz/dArkOS-G80CA-SE?style=flat-square)](https://github.com/southoz/dArkOS-G80CA-SE/stargazers)